 4. Mr. Nussbaum’s American Revolution page – There’s plenty to do here, but I especially like the interactive map.
 You can find it and a great timeline once you scroll down a bit.

 5. American Revolution Profile from Ducksters – There’s a wealth of information on this site.
 It includes a timeline, articles on specific events, biographies, and battles, and activities.

 6. Road to the Revolution Game – This is a fun interactive way to review events from the revolution.

-8. The Global Village – This interactive site from PBS Learning Media is an interesting way to learn about daily life for the colonists during the American Revolution, military perspectives, and who controlled the rest of the world during the time of the war.
+8. Colonial Settlements – This interactive site from PBS Learning Media is an interesting way to learn about daily life for the colonists during the American Revolution, military perspectives, and who controlled the rest of the world during the time of the war.

 9. George Washington’s Revolutionary War Bed – This is a great look at daily life on the battlefield during the revolution.

 10. Have Fun with History’s American Revolution page – There’s lots of info here organized by topic, but there’s also a section with short videos.